Staubgeborener/Egon-Board-ESP32-Wrover-Dev-Board/README.md

 The board has support for a sd card adapter and also for LiPo.
 Keep in mind, that this pcb is for the ESP32 **Wrover** NOT for the wroom (different pinout)!

 All necessary parts are in this repo.
-So you can just download this and create the pcb at you manufactory of trust.
+So you can just download this and create the pcb at your manufactory of trust.